 2. In Ukraine (as a foreign victim)

-- Submit an online report to the Cyber Police of Ukraine on the official website.
+- Submit an online report to the cyber police of Ukraine on the official website.

 - In the text explicitly state: